 There can be no operator pruning at the start state, because there is no search history.
 Let its branching factor be b.
 Subsequent nodes in a normal search have a smaller branching factor, at most b - 1, because of operator pruning.
-By contrast, DIDA sometimes pays a branching-factor penalty for jumping to a dual state.
-As before, the start state has a branching factor of b, and subsequent nodes on the regular side have a lower branching factor.
+By contrast, DIDA\ sometimes pays a branching-factor penalty for jumping to a dual state.
+As before, the start state has a branching factor.
 However, on every branch of the search tree, when a jump is made to the dual side for the first time only, the dual state has no search history and will have a branching factor of b.
 On subsequent jumps on a branch, the history on that side can be used to do operator pruning.
-In Algorithm 4, the previous moves from the regular and dual sides are passed as parameters, allowing DIDA to prune the inverse of the previously applied operator on a given side.
+In Algorithm 4, the previous moves from the regular and dual sides are passed as parameters, allowing DIDA\ to prune the inverse of the previously applied operator on a given side.

-To illustrate this, consider Fig. 14(c).
-DIDA has to consider all operators at the start state, S_0 .
-Moves 1 and 2 are made on the regular side, reaching S_1 .
-Here DIDA decides to jump to S_1^d ; a completely new state with no history.
+To illustrate this, consider Figure 14(c).
+DIDA\ has to consider all operators at the start state, $S_0$ .
+Moves 1 and 2 are made on the regular side, reaching $S_1$ .
+Here DIDA\ decides to jump to $S_1^d$ ; a completely new state with no history.
 Thus, operator pruning is not possible here and all the operators must be considered.
-DIDA makes moves 6^{-1} , 5^{-1} and 4^{-1} on the dual side until state S_2^d is reached.
-DIDA then jumps to the dual state of S_2^d , S_2 , back on the regular side.
-Because it is returning to the regular side, a history of the previous moves is known and operator pruning can be used in expanding S_2 .
-For example, the previous operator on this side is operator 2, so its inverse, 2^{-1} , can be ignored.
-To understand why operator pruning can be applied, even though S_1 bears no apparent relation to S_2 , recall how DIDA constructs its final solution path.
-If a path is found leading from S_2 to the goal, the first operator on this path will be placed immediately after the operator that leads to S_1 in the final solution path.
+DIDA\ makes moves $6^{-1}$ , $5^{-1}$ and $4^{-1}$ on the dual side until state $S_2^d$ is reached.
+DIDA\ then jumps to the dual state of $S_2^d$ , $S_2$ , back on the regular side.
+Because it is returning to the regular side, a history of the previous moves is known and operator pruning can be used in expanding $S_2$ .
+For example, the previous operator on this side is operator 2, so its inverse, $2^{-1}$ , can be ignored.
+To understand why operator pruning can be applied, even though $S_1$ bears no apparent relation to $S_2$ , recall how DIDA\ constructs its final solution path.
+If a path is found leading from $S_2$ to the goal, the first operator on this path will be placed immediately after the operator that leads to $S_1$ in the final solution path.
 Since this path is optimal, it cannot possibly contain an operator followed immediately by its inverse.
 The same reasoning justifies the use of more sophisticated operator pruning techniques as well.
-In IDA, operator pruning can be used at all nodes except the root.
-In DIDA, the first time a jump is made, on any given branch, no history is available and operator pruning is unavailable.
-For example, in Rubik's cube, when performing the first jump, on any branch, DIDA has 18 children to consider, as opposed to the average of 13.34 that would be seen by IDA.
+In IDA\, operator pruning can be used at all nodes except the root.
+In DIDA\, the first time a jump is made, on any given branch, no history is available and operator pruning is unavailable.
+For example, in Rubik's cube, when performing the first jump, on any branch, DIDA\ has 18 children to consider, as opposed to the average of 13.34 that would be seen by IDA\.